acertio/mvp_xyz/README.md

 ### Setup DataBase Connecion

+ 1. Follow this tutorial in order to create an Atlas cluster : [Get Started with Atlas](https://docs.atlas.mongodb.com/getting-started/)

-Edit the `.env` file in the server side and set the `MONGODB_SERVER` value to connect to Your Atlas Cluster by replacing `YOUR_USERNAME`as well as `YOUR_PASSWORD` with your own values.
+ 2. Edit the `.env` file in the server side and set the `MONGODB_SERVER` value to connect to Your Atlas Cluster by replacing `YOUR_USERNAME`as well as `YOUR_PASSWORD` with your own values.

 ## Process
 [Transactional Authorization Process](https://tools.ietf.org/html/draft-richer-transactional-authz-08#page-3)